Get the GuestTappy app

 Make sure your front desk, reservations team, or anyone with access to OTA accounts knows how these scams work.
 A few minutes of training can prevent major losses.

-Scammers are becoming more sophisticated.
+Scammers are becoming more sophisticated and are now targeting both properties and guests across multiple platforms.
 Being aware and cautious can stop them in their tracks.

 If you ever doubt the legitimacy of a message or call:

 Cybercriminals rely on urgency and fear of missing out on bookings to trick you into acting quickly — don’t give them the chance.
-Safeguard your property, your guests, and your reputation too.
+Safeguard your property, your guests, and your reputation.
 If something feels off, trust your instincts, pause, and double-check.